Improved torsion point attacks on SIDH variants: Backdoor instances

-For a powersmooth example, choose $A$ to be the product of every second prime from $3$ up to $317$, and $B$ to be the product of the other odd primes $\le 479$.
-With $e=4$, we can choose $d$ to equal $B$ modulo $A^2$ and $D$ as described.
-Then $D - 153^2$ is a prime congruent to $3$ modulo $4$ (i.e. $a=1$, $b=0$).
+For a powersmooth example, let $A$ be the product of every other prime from $3$ up through $317$, and let $B$ be the product of all remaining odd primes $\le 479$.
+With $e=4$, we can again use $d=B\bmod A^2$ and compute $D$ as above.
+Then $D - 153^2$ is prime and congruent to~$3$ modulo~$4$ (i.e., $a=1$, $b=0$).